-All roof extensions have a significant impact on the appearance of an existing residential property and surrounding area.
-Roof extensions can be an appropriate means of providing additional living space.
-When designing a roof extension, it is important that it should respect and compliment the character and scale of the existing residential property and surrounding area.
-In all cases, roof extensions should be in proportion to the scale of the existing residential property and it should match the roof of the existing residential property and it should be subordinate to the existing residential property with the eaves height of the roof extension matching or preferably being lower than the eaves height of the roof of the existing (an image requires to be inserted to show a good example of a roof extension) residential property.
-Roof extensions with a ridge height greater than the ridge height of the existing residential property will not be acceptable.
+When designing a roof extension, it is important that it should:

+- Respect and complement the character and scale of the existing residential property and surrounding area. - Be developed with the pitch of the roof extension matching the pitch of the roof of the existing residential property. - Be subordinate in scale to the existing residential property with the eaves height of the roof extension matching or preferably being lower than the eaves height of the roof of the existing residential property. - Be developed with the ridge line of the roof extension being lower than the ridge line of the existing residential property.

 A roof extension which results in the conversion of an existing hip roofed residential property into a gable roofed residential property, particularly on a row of terraced or semi-detached dwellinghouses, is generally unacceptable as it would result in an imbalance between the row of terraced or semi-detached dwellinghouses.
 However, in circumstances where one half of a terraced or semi-detached dwellinghouse has previously been altered or extended and this has created an existing imbalance, then a well-designed roof extension that returns symmetry to the row of terraced or semi-detached dwellinghouses may be acceptable.
-Generally, side extensions to roofs should normally be pitched to match the ridge or hipped roof of the existing residential property.

-Flat and mansard roof extensions will not normally be accepted unless they respect and complement the character of the existing residential property and surrounding area.
-Flat roof extensions may only be considered acceptable on a modest, single storey extension preferably to the rear of the existing residential property and not visible from public areas.
+Flat and mansard roof extensions will not normally be accepted by the Planning Authority unless they respect and complement the character of the existing residential property and surrounding area.
+Flat roof extensions may be considered acceptable on a modest, single storey extension which is preferably developed to the rear of the existing residential property, where it is not visible from public areas.
 Flat roof extensions may also be considered acceptable as part of a high quality, contemporary design when that design respects and complements the character of the existing residential property and surrounding area.

-Chimneys form an important feature on the roofs of many existing residential properties, often marking the subdivision of a row of terraced dwellinghouses or adding height to semidetached and detached bungalows.
+Chimneys form an important feature on the roofs of many existing residential properties, often marking the subdivision of a row of terraced dwellinghouses or adding height to semi-detached and detached bungalows.
 In circumstances when an existing chimney becomes disused, they should normally be retained and utilised potentially as a false traditional chimney (a disguise) for a modern flue.
 In certain circumstances, this may be more sympathetic to the style of the existing residential property and surrounding area.